AI Gone Rogue, or AI Governance Gone Missing?

 You do not fit brakes to a car because you want the car to go slowly.
 You fit them because, without brakes, speed becomes reckless.
 With steering, brakes, mirrors, lane markings, driver training, insurance, and crash barriers, a hundred kilometres per hour becomes normal.
 Without them, even twenty kilometres per hour feels dangerous.
 AI governance works the same way.
 It is not bureaucracy wrapped around technology.
 It is the control system that allows powerful capability to be used safely, repeatedly, and at scale.

 The PocketOS agent had a powerful engine.
 The control system was not ready.
 The engine ran for nine seconds.
-Reported recovery took more than thirty hours.
+The client-facing outage lasted more than thirty hours, even though the underlying data was recovered within 30 minutes once Railway's CEO was directly involved.

 What governance should have prevented